mj3f/dotfiles/README.md

 To install plugins, run :PackerSync command

 To show file icons in nerd-tree, you'll need to install a custom font [found here](https://www.nerdfonts.com/font-downloads)

+## Installation
+- Copy the nvim files from here to ~/.config/nvim on Linux/OSX and in C:/Users/{user}/AppData/Local/nvim on Windows
+- Install a patched font from [nerd fonts](https://www.nerdfonts.com/font-downloads) (i.e. JetbrainsMono or FiraMono Nerd Font)
+    - In Arch, it's as easy as using the AUR, see the nerd fonts repo for how to do that.
+On OSX you can download the font(s) via homebrew.
+On Windows you can install the fonts either manually or via the unofficial choco package.
+- Run `nvim` for the first time, this will install all the required packages.
+You'll also need to run the `:PackerSync` command.
+- For windows, you may need to install a C compiler.
+A guide can be found [here](https://www.github.com/nvim-treesitter/wiki/Windows-support).
+Easiest way to do this is to install the 'Mingw' toolchain via `choco install mingw`.
+Then in `lua/core/plugin_config/treesitter.lua`, change the 'gcc' parser to 'c'.
+- Run nvim again to install the new C parser if running on Windows.